BA (Sheffield) MA (Leeds) PhD (Leeds)

 Visit Dr Kate Brown's profile on the York Research Database to see a full list of publications and browse her research related activities.

 My research explores how vulnerability is lived, governed and understood.
-I am especially interested in how behavioural regulation through welfare and criminal justice interventions shapes the lives of those seen as ‘vulnerable’.
-Groups I have researched and written about so far have included sexually exploited young women, young men served with Anti-Social Behaviour Orders.
+I am especially interested in how behavioural regulation through welfare and criminal justice interventions shapes the lives of ‘vulnerable’ people.
+Groups I have researched and written about have included vulnerable young people, sex workers, people who use drugs and young men served with Anti-Social Behaviour Orders.
 I have written widely on the concept of vulnerability and its mobilisation in support and discipline, including my monograph Vulnerability and Young People: Care and Social Control in Policy and Practice was published by the Policy Press in 2015.
 I have written widely on the concept of vulnerability and its use in supportive and disciplinary processes for marginalised people.